mx2913/funkwhale/docs/specs/nodeinfo21/index.md

 `federation.followingInstances` (Number)
 : The number of Funkwhale pods that publicly follow the target pod

+`usage.listenings` (Number)
+: The total number of listenings on the pod

+`usage.downloads` (Number)
+: The total number of downloads (streams) the pod has served

+`usage.favorites.tracks` (Number)
+: The total number of track favorites recorded on the pod.

 `features` (Array\<String\>)
 : A list of enabled features